Public Investment Fund: Takeover of Newcastle United

-On 14 April 2020, it emerged that a deal to transfer ownership of Newcastle United F.C. for £300m had been agreed between incumbent owner Mike Ashley and a prospective buying consortium consisting of the PIF, PCP Capital Partners, and Reuben Brothers.
-However, the Premier League controversially refused to ratify the deal, and Ashley subsequently engaged in various legal proceedings against the Premier League in an attempt to complete the takeover.
-On 7 October 2021, it was announced that the club would be acquired by the consortium led by the PIF, after the Premier League stated it had received "legally binding assurances that the Kingdom of Saudi Arabia will not control Newcastle United Football Club".
+On 14 April 2020, a £300 million agreement was reached for the sale of Newcastle United F.C. from owner Mike Ashley to a consortium comprising the PIF, PCP Capital Partners, and the Reuben Brothers.
+The Premier League did not approve the deal, leading Ashley to pursue legal action in an attempt to finalize the sale.
+On 7 October 2021, the consortium, led by the PIF, completed the acquisition after the Premier League received "legally binding assurances" that the Saudi government would not control the club.

-Human rights organizations criticized the Premier League for allowing PIF to purchase a club.
-Amnesty International pointed to Saudi Arabia's human rights record, and said that the Premier League must introduce standards whereby human rights violators cannot own Premier League clubs.
-Amnesty International called the takeover "an extremely bitter blow for human rights defenders."
-Hatice Cengiz, the fiancée of Saudi journalist Jamal Khashoggi, who was murdered by operatives of the Saudi regime, urged the Premier League to block PIF's takeover.
+The Premier League faced criticism from human rights organizations following the club's sale.
+Amnesty International condemned the decision, citing Saudi Arabia's human rights record and calling for ownership rules that would prevent human rights violators from owning Premier League clubs.
+The organization described the takeover as "an extremely bitter blow for human rights defenders."
+Hatice Cengiz, fiancée of murdered journalist Jamal Khashoggi, also urged the Premier League to block the deal.

-In April 2021, Saudi Crown Prince Mohammed bin Salman reportedly asked Prime Minister Boris Johnson to intervene so that the Premier League would approve PIF's takeover of Newcastle.
-Bin Salman threatened that there would be economic consequences for the UK if the government blocked the takeover—these threats occurred in the context of a strategic partnership between the Saudis and the UK, whereby the Saudis proposed to invest $30 billion into the UK economy over a ten-year period.
-The attempted takeover was "a blatant example of Saudi sportswashing", according to Kate Allen of Amnesty International UK.
-The UK government blocked details of its talks with the Premier League regarding the Saudi takeover, saying the disclosure could "harm" relations with Saudi Arabia.
-The other 19 Premier League clubs condemned the takeover, saying it damaged the Premier League's brand.
+In April 2021, Crown Prince Mohammed bin Salman reportedly urged UK Prime Minister Boris Johnson to influence the Premier League's decision on the proposed takeover, warning of potential economic consequences if it was blocked.
+This occurred amid a proposed Saudi investment of $30 billion in the UK over ten years.
+Amnesty International UK described the takeover as "a blatant example of Saudi sportswashing".
+The UK government declined to release details of its discussions with the Premier League, citing potential harm to diplomatic relations with Saudi Arabia.
+The other 19 Premier League clubs criticized the takeover, arguing it harmed the league's reputation.